rohitk87/Pclub_project_GOB_190718/Assignment2/README.md

 <h1>Loan Implementation in MetaCoin</h1>
-MetaCoin implements a basic token which the accounts can give to each other with the <code>sendCoin</code> function, and see their balance with the <code>getBalance</code> function.
-Here, we have made a smart contract extending the functionality of the MetaCoin to provide functionality of acting as a loan deposit and settling contract.
+MetaCoin implements a basic token which the accounts can give to each other with the <code>sendCoin</code> function, and see their balances with the <code>getBalance</code> function.
+Here, we have made a smart contract extending the use of MetaCoin to provide functionality of acting as a loan deposit and settling contract.

 <h2>Running the code</h2><ol>
 <li> Upload the Loan.sol file to Remix IDE and compile it.</li>